Cry of Battle: Production

 Producer Joe Steinberg had a wealthy brother named Harry Stonehill in the Philippines who assisted with the financing of the film.
 He hired his friends Irving Lerner to direct and Bernard Gordon to write the screenplay.
 Gordon saw the opportunity to use the screenplay as a comment on American attitudes toward Third World people and attitudes about masculinity, explaining the film's working title of To Be a Man.
 In the film, Dave asks Joe if raping his host's granddaughter made him feel like a man.
 Joe responds that fighting when necessary and having a woman when possible meant feeling like a man.
 Joe also initiates Dave into manhood by using his winnings in a poker game to give Dave a night with a prostitute.
 In Dave's first battle, he captures a panicked Japanese soldier, and Joe grabs Dave's hands and holds his rifle with bayonet, which he thrusts into the prisoner.

 The film was shot in the Philippines.
 In early 1962, prior to filming, the visas were held up as the script was deemed offensive to Filipinos with Vice President Emmanuel Pelaez stating that the script "makes them the object of condescension and contempt" and was an "insult to the Filipino people".

 Rita Moreno's scenes were shot around her travel to Hollywood to accept the Academy Award for Best Supporting Actress for West Side Story.
 A Filipino designed her dress for the awards ceremony, which Edith Head voted the most original of the night.
 The designer returned to the Philippines the next day.

 Moreno's planned nude bathing scene in the film attracted a great deal of publicity.
 She eventually filmed the scene wearing a dress.

 Legacy

-Cry of Battle is today remembered not for its own merits, but for the coincidence that it played at the Texas Theatre in Dallas in the afternoon of November 22, 1963, as the second part of a double feature with War Is Hell.
+Cry of Battle is today remembered not for its own merits, but for the happenstance that it played at the Texas Theatre in Dallas in the afternoon of November 22, 1963, as the second part of a double feature with War Is Hell.
 Lee Harvey Oswald hid in the theater after assassinating President John F. Kennedy and shooting police officer J. D. Tippit and was arrested while War Is Hell was still playing.